 The boom in Brazilian pesticide use

-There are a variety of social concerns involved with tilling Brazilian fields, but the most insidious by far is pesticide intoxication.
-In 2016, 4,208 cases of intoxication by exposure to pesticides were registered across the nation – the equivalent of 11 per day (killing 355 people).
+There are a variety of social concerns involved with tilling Brazilian fields, but the most insidious by far is pesticide poisoning.
+In 2016, 4,208 cases of poisoning by exposure to pesticides were registered across the nation – the equivalent of 11 per day (killing 355 people).
 Tocantins is the state with the highest levels of poisoning caused by agricultural pesticide use, according to data from the Notification of Injury Information System (SINAN).

 Despite this clear and present danger, the issue of pesticide use in Brazil is highly divisive, with the politically powerful agricultural sector on one side, pushing for greater deregulation, and environmental and social NGOs and academics on the other side, demanding a more rigorous, precautionary approach to legislation.
 Activists often lead off their arguments by pointing to a long list of herbicides and insecticides that are legal and liberally used in Brazil, but which have been found to be carcinogenic or otherwise hazardous to health and banned in the EU and United States.